lingrino/go-fault/README.md

 The package is mostly implemented, however breaking API changes may still happen before the `v1.0.0` release.
 The fault package is intentionally simple and new features are unlikely to be implemented.
 Here are a few things that may still be added before `v1.0.0`.

-- Option to make chained middleware depend on earlier faults (% slow then always error)
-- Option to set a context value on the request if fault injection was done
-- Option to return a header (will not work on reject) if fault injection was done
+- Option to always run faults if a certain header is passed
 - Option to customize the response body on error faults
 - Option to slow requests in a random distribution instead of a fixed value
-- Option to always run faults if a certain header is passed